-By signing their application, candidates educated by accredited programs (either currently enrolled or who have graduated within the last five years) give express permission for their results to be shared with the program dean and the dean's designee(s).
+By signing their application, candidates educated by accredited programs (either currently enrolled or who have graduated within the last five years) give express permission for their results to be shared with the dean and their designee(s).

 Results are provided to others if permission is granted in the form of a results report request from the candidate, or if such delivery is consistent with or required by JCNDE policy.